-On January 17, 2011 the Company, together with Range and Lion Energy entered into amending agreements with the Government of Puntland, represented by the Puntland Petroleum and Mineral Agency, in respect of the Dharoor Valley and Nugaal Valley PSAs.
-Under the PSAs, as amended, the expiry of the First Exploration Period was extended from January 2011 to January 2012 and then further extended to October 2012 (See "Production Sharing Contracts Overview - Dharoor and Nugaal Blocks, Puntland (Somalia)" for further details).
+PSAs.
+Under these PSAs, as amended, the expiry of the First Exploration Period was extended from January 2011 to January 2012 and then further extended to October 2012 (See "Production Sharing Contracts Overview - Dharoor and Nugaal Blocks, Puntland (Somalia)" for further details).
 In January 2011, the Company completed the Red Emperor Farmout Agreement following receipt of ministerial approval (see "Overview of Farmout and Joint Venture Agreements - Red Emperor Farmout Agreement" for further details).

-On January 26, 2011 the Company completed the Tullow farmouts in respect of Blocks 10BB and 10A, Kenya, and closed the amended farmout arrangements with Lion Energy, contemplated under the Lion Energy Farmout Amendment.
+On January 26, 2011, the Company completed a farmout to Tullow in respect of Blocks 10BB and 10A, Kenya, and closed the amended farmout arrangements with Lion Energy, contemplated under the Lion Energy Farmout Amendment.
 As a result, the Company paid Lion Energy \$2.5 million and issued to Lion Energy a total of 2,500,000 common shares of the Company (see "Overview of Farmout and Joint Venture Agreements - Tullow Farmout Agreements" and "Lion Energy Farmout and Lion Energy Farmout Amendment" for further details).